arpitbbhayani/articles/blogs/function-overloading.md

 In the example above, the function `area` is wrapped in `Function` instantiated in `func`.
 The `key()` returns the tuple whose first element is the module name `__main__`, second is the class `<class 'function'>`, the third is the function name `area` while the fourth is the number of arguments that function `area` accepts which is `2`.

 The example also shows how we could just call the instance `func`, just like the usual `area` function, with arguments `3` and `4` and get the response `12`, which is exactly what we'd get is we would have called `area(3, 4)`.
-This behaviour would come in handy in the later stage when we play with decorators.
+This behavior would come in handy in the later stage when we play with decorators.

 ## Building the virtual Namespace
-Virtual Namespace, we build here, will stores all the functions we gather during definition phase.
+Virtual Namespace, we build here, will store all the functions we gather during the definition phase.
 As there be only one namespace/registry we create a singleton class that holds the functions in a dictionary whose key will not be just a function name but the tuple we get from the `key` function, which contains elements that uniquely identify function in the entire codebase.
 Through this, we will be able to hold functions in the registry even if they have the same name (but different arguments) and thus facilitating function overloading.

 ```py
 class Namespace(object):